Alternating timed automaton: Run as a game

-The set of successive states starting in a state of the form $(\ell,\nu,i)$ and ending in before the next such state is called a phase.
+The set of successive states starting in a state of the form $(\ell,\nu,i)$ and ending before the next such state is called a phase.

-The definition of an accepting run is the same than for timed automata.
+The definition of an accepting run is the same as that for timed automata.

 Subclass of ATA

 One clock alternating timed automaton

 A one clock alternating timed automaton (OCATA) is an alternating timed automaton using a single clock.

-The expressivity of OCATAs and of timed-automaton are incomparable.
+The expressivity of OCATAs and of timed-automata are incomparable.

 For example, the language over the alphabet $\{a\}$ such that there is never exactly one time unit between two letters can not be recognized by a timed-automaton.
-However, the OCATA pictured nearby accepts it.
+However, the OCATA pictured accepts it.
 In this alternating timed automaton, two branches are started.
 A branch restarts the clock $x$, and ensures that each time in the future when a letter is emitted, the clock $x$ is distinct from 1.
 This ensure that between this letter and the next ones, the time elapsed is not one.
-The second branch only waits for other letters to be emitted and do the same checking.
+The second branch only waits for other letters to be emitted and does the same checking.

 Purely-Universal and Purely-Existential ATA

-An ATA is said to be purely-universal (respectively, purely-exisential) if its transition function does not use disjunction (respectively, conjunction).
+An ATA is said to be purely-universal (respectively, purely-existential) if its transition function does not use disjunction (respectively, conjunction).

 Purely-existential ATAs are as expressive as non-deterministic timed-automaton.

 Closure

 The class of language accepted by ATAs and by OCATAs is closed under complement.
 The construction is explained for the case where there is a single initial location.

 Given an ATA $\mathcal A=\langle \Sigma,L,\{q_0\},C,F,E\rangle$ accepting a timed language $L$, its complement language $L^c$ is accepted by an automaton $A^c$ which is essentially $\langle \Sigma,L,\{q_0\},C,L\setminus F,E'\rangle$, where $E'(\ell,a,c)$ is defined as $E(\ell,a,c))$ where disjunction and conjunctions are reversed and $E'(q_0,a,c)$ simulates the run from each of the locations of $L_0$ simultaneously.

 It follows that the class of language accepted by ATAs and by OCATAs are accepted by unions and intersection.
-The union of two languages is constructed by taking disjoint copies of the automata accepting both language.
+The union of two languages is constructed by taking disjoint copies of the automata accepting both languages.
 The intersection can be constructed from union and concatenation.

 Complexity

-The emptiness problem, the universality problem and the containability problem for OCATA is decidable but is a nonelementary problem.
+The emptiness problem, the universality problem and the containability problem are undecidable for ATAs, but decidable for OCATAs, though it is a nonelementary problem.

-Those three problems are undecidable over ATAs.